opersys/gitgeist-poc/README.md

     $ git clone https://github.com/opersys/gitgeist-poc.git gitgeist

 The script directory can be directly used in your hosting directory.
-In order to facilate sharing the code accross instances, though, we recommend creating *scripts* as a symbolic link inside the target blog directory.
+In order to facilitate sharing the code accross instances, though, we recommend creating *scripts* as a symbolic link inside the target blog directory.

     $ ln -s ../gitgeist scripts